WZX0Swarm0Robotics/KARMA/README.md

 ```
 Note: You can enter the tasks you want the agent to perform in the GUI, for example："wash an apple and put it on the countertop", "slice an apple and place it on the plate".

+## Citation
+If you find our paper and code useful in your research, please consider giving a star ⭐ and citation 📝:

+@article{wang2024karma,
+  title={Karma: Augmenting embodied ai agents with long-and-short term memory systems},
+  author={Wang, Zixuan and Yu, Bo and Zhao, Junzhe and Sun, Wenhao and Hou, Sai and Liang, Shuai and Hu, Xing and Han, Yinhe and Gan, Yiming},
+  journal={arXiv preprint arXiv:2409.14908},
+  year={2024}
+}